OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 ```

 Since some conferences call for abstracts, being an author can be merely based on authorship of abstract.
 However, it would be better to call such author as **abstract author**.
-We evaluate it as *partly true*.
+We evaluate it as *partly false positive*.
 Subsumption relation would be more fitting (i.e. Author subsumes person which is author of abstract).

 ```